Rojikku/home-ops/InstallInstructions.md

 2. Disable the apps as needed for your cluster

-3. Install full flux and wait for everything to deploy
+3. Install full flux and wait for everything to deploy `flux get kustomization -A` and after a bit `flux get helmrelease -A`

 4. Watch rook-ceph and hope it's a good child `watch kubectl get pods -n rook-ceph`